-One of the most frequent rheumatology consultations is for a positive ANA, also called an antinuclear antibody.
-So what does it mean to have a positive ANA?
-This is kind of loaded question and the answer is complex.
-The answer is usually quite personalized to the person and their symptoms and usually entails follow-up bloodwork and evaluation by a rheumatologist.
+What does it mean to have a positive ANA also known as an antinuclear antibody?
+This is a loaded question and the answer is complex.
+The answer is usually quite personalized to the person and their symptoms.
+The answer also usually entails follow-up bloodwork and evaluation by a rheumatologist.
 But in simple terms, an ANA is an antibody directed towards the nucleus of a cell.

 How is an ANA measured?

 The ANA is calculated by taking a standardized cell from the lab and mixing it with a person’s blood.
 If a person has antinuclear antibodies, these will stick to the standardized cells’ nuclei.
 At this point, there’s no way for us to know whether this has happened, so the lab tech adds fluoresceinated antibodies to the mix.
 These antibodies bind to ANAs that stuck to a nucleus.
 With the help of a specialized microscope, the lab tech can now visualize the ANA because the fluoresceinated antibodies make them light up.

 My doctor told me my ANA was high.
 What does that mean?

 Unfortunately, the tech cannot count how many ANAs they see.
 Instead, they see how much they can dilute the blood and still see the fluoresceinated antibodies.
 So when you see and ANA of 1:80, that means the tech really wasn’t able to dilute very much.
 This is a low level.
 If you see a value of 1:640, that means they were able to dilute a lot more.
 This is a higher level.

 So how much dilution is enough to consider an ANA as positive?
 That answer really depends on the lab.
 Every lab has different cut off values, but in general, an ANA of 1:80 is typically considered positive.
 Whether it’s clinically significant, is a whole different question.
 This is where the art of medicine comes into play.
 But before that, let’s talk about patterns because those are important too.